School Food Champions Programme

 We have been supporting secondary food teachers with resources and activities focused on school food to help achieve increases in their school meal uptake.

 Our final numbers show that 41 Champions have achieved 5% increases (or higher) in their school meal uptake for three or more consecutive half terms with a further two Champions achieving greater than 5% increases over two consecutive half terms.
+Only here you are always welcome, together with australian online casinos you have no equal!

 Overall the Champions have achieved on average a 14% increase in school meal uptake per half term, in monetary terms this equates to an average of 27 additional meals server every day and approximately £1.03million in increased school meal revenue.
+Hurry up and start winning with online casino echtgeld bonus ohne einzahlung at our casino.
+Limited supply!

 We have also received lots of feedback on activities and events that our champions have instigated in order to support the school meal take up.
-These ideas range from introducing grab bags, advertising meals on computer screen savers, giving Year 12 responsibility for supporting the catering team at lunch times, designing new menu's and holding competitions for meal ideas, increased focus on school food in lessons to redecorating and renaming the school dining facilities and I'm sure there are more ideas out there.
+These ideas range from introducing grab bags, advertising meals on computer screen savers, giving Year 12 responsibility for supporting the catering team at lunch times, designing new menu’s and holding competitions for meal ideas, increased focus on school food in lessons to redecorating and renaming the school dining facilities and I’m sure there are more ideas out there.
+If you have any questions, you can contact Nottingham Academy.
+There you will find the answers.

 Thanks to our champions who have worked tirelessly on top of their normal teaching role to establish relationships with their catering teams and build menus based on pupil voice.
 They have utilised a variety of resources to raise awareness of school food amongst their pupils during lesson time and some have worked with student councils to promote the school meals.
 All of these activities and more have led to increased uptake for at least one half term of school meals for 44 of our champions.